OpenTermsArchive/contrib-versions/Whatsapp/Terms of Service.md

+_If you live in the European Region, WhatsApp Ireland Limited provides WhatsApp to you under this Terms of Service and Privacy Policy._

 Key Updates

 Respect for your privacy is coded into our DNA.
 Since we started WhatsApp, we’ve built our Services with a set of strong privacy principles in mind.
 In our updated Terms and Privacy Policy you’ll find: